 - Alzheimer’s diseases

-- insulin Resistance
+- Insulin Resistance

-To get rid of the lower belly fat and love handles, you need to fight off both layers of fat.
+However to get rid of the lower belly fat and love handles, you need to fight off both layers of fat.

 - Poor Diet

 These are just several factors that have been reported by many studies.